shahrukh-1052/PRIORITY_PLANNER/README.md

 ## 🌟 Overview

-> **Priority Planner** is a full-stack task management web application that helps users organize, prioritize, and track their goals with a clean and minimalist interface.
+> **Priority Planner** is a dynamic and minimalistic task management web application designed for productivity-focused users.
+It allows you to organize tasks, set due dates, assign priorities, and stay in control of your schedule.

-This project is built using **Django** and deployed on **Render** with PostgreSQL as the database in production.
-It includes a secure authentication system, mobile-friendly UI, and cloud-hosted database connectivity.
+This project is built using **Django 5.2** and deployed on **Render** using **PostgreSQL** for cloud production.
+It features an intuitive interface, robust authentication, and seamless deployment support.

 ---